Buuchia/CCS_blog/posts/hw-w5.md

 ## Pixel Sort

+The glitch method applies a glitch effect to a specified region of the canvas, which calculates the index of each pixel in the specified region and retrieves the pixel data.

 The code below creates a glitch effect on an image displayed on a canvas element by sorting pixel data based on brightness.

 ```html